 General Studies Curriculum

 Students pursuing a BABA-GBA must complete a minimum of 120 credit hours.
-For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with one of our general studies major Academic Advisors.
+For information about the required coursework please visit UF’s General Studies Major page or schedule an appointment with your Academic Advisor.

 Areas of Specialization in General Studies id="specialization"